GoogleChrome/chrome-extensions-samples/api-samples/printing/README.md

 _Describe what the sample demonstrates.
 If this is an API sample, link to the API._

-This sample demonstrates demonstrates all four methods of the `Chrome.printing` namespace.
+This sample demonstrates all four methods of the `chrome.printing` namespace.

 ## Overview